Zhenjiang Jiangsu, China Travel Guide

 Limited specialized services for foreign travelers with hearing impairments.
 Visual information may be sporadic.

-Specific resources for international visitors with accessibility needs are limited for Zhenjiang.
+Specific resources for travelers from other countries with accessibility needs are limited for Zhenjiang.
 Direct contact with service providers is best.

 Get in touch with specific hotels and points of interest directly for accessibility features.